qt2139/Rethinking-EfficientNet-and-EfficientNetV2/README.md

 | Pretrained EfficientNetV2 (Medium) | Valid, Epoch 29              | 0.131         | 0.964             | [00:11<00:00,  7.73it/s] |
 | Pretrained EfficientNetV2 (Large)  | Train, Epoch 29              | 0.224         | 0.928             | [01:13<00:00,  5.02it/s] |
 | Pretrained EfficientNetV2 (Large)  | Valid, Epoch 29              | 0.118         | 0.966             | [00:23<00:00,  3.98it/s] |

+By training the model with pretrained weights, we can see that the training time with pretrained weights is reduced by about 3-4 times compared to training from scratch.
+At the same time, the accuracy rate basically did not decrease significantly.
+This is very important in industry.

+Finally, as shown in the table, through our two methods, observing the experimental results of our modified model, we find that the accuracy of the network does improve when we enhance the performance of the shallow network.
+This proves our point.

 ##  Environment
 Google Cloud Platform (NVIDIA Tesla T4)